gsdlab/ClaferChocoSoo/README.md

 v0.3.5.15-01-2014

 A backend for [ClaferMooViz](https://github.com/gsdlab/ClaferMooVizualizer) that uses [ChocoSolver](https://github.com/gsdlab/chocosolver) to solve single-objective optimization problems.
-This project is simply a proxy that invokes ClaferCompiler and ChocoSolver in a proper way and produces the output in the same format as ClaferMoo does.
+This project is a wrapper that invokes ChocoSolver in a proper way and produces the output in the same format as ClaferMoo does.

 Contributors
 ------------

-* [Alexandr Murashkin](http://gsd.uwaterloo.ca/amurashk), MASc.
-Candidate.
+* [Alexandr Murashkin](http://gsd.uwaterloo.ca/amurashk), MMath Candidate.
 Main developer.
 * [Jimmy Liang](http://gsd.uwaterloo.ca/jliang), MSc.
 Candidate.
 Ports to Java 1.7 and Choco3.

 Getting Clafer Tools